 Materials Science and Engineering is widely recognized as one of the most promising technical fields of the 21st century.
 It is at the intersection of all Engineering disciplines.

 Materials scientists and engineers are developing important new materials to meet the needs of our modern technological society.
-These include high-temperature superconductors; ultra-high-purity semiconductors for solid-state electronic devices; high-strength alloys for use at the extreme temperatures encountered in jet and rocket engines; strong, light alloys and composites for aerospace applications; specialized glasses and ceramics with high thermal, mechanical and chemical stability; and a host of polymeric materials: some with unique functional characteristics and others which replace metal, glass, wood and natural fibers in dozens of applications.
+These include ultra-high-purity semiconductors for solid-state electronic devices; high-strength metallic alloys and ceramic-matrix composites for aerospace, automotive, nuclear and other structural applications; and a host of polymeric materials: some with unique functional characteristics and others which replace metal, glass, wood and natural fibers in dozens of applications.

-Materials science and engineering graduates are employed in research, development and manufacturing.
+Materials science and engineering graduates are employed in industrial and academic research, development, and manufacturing.
 They support the creation of new materials and processes or the improvement of old ones with the aim of tailoring properties to applications.
-Often the work involves cooperating with mechanical, chemical, aeronautical, automotive and other types of engineers in selecting appropriate materials in the design of various devices; evaluating the performance of materials in service; and, particularly, determining the causes and cures for in-service failures; as well as various kinds of supervisory, research, teaching and management activities.
-A tremendous range of materials science and engineering opportunities exists in metals, polymers, ceramics and electronic materials.
+Often the work involves cooperating with mechanical, chemical, aerospace, automotive, biomedical, nuclear, electrical, computer, and other types of engineers in selecting appropriate materials in the design of various devices; evaluating the performance of materials in service; and, particularly, determining the causes and cures for in-service failures.
+Materials science and engineering graduates do very well in supervisory, teaching, and management activities, providing many opportunities for career development.

 3062B HH Dow Building